clockworksspheres/abrWords/design/README.md

 ## People with these brain issues/problems that might find this app and/or content useful

 * Victims of aging
-* People who have had an mTBI or TBI
+* People who have had a mTBI or TBI
 * People with Dislexia
 * People with ADD/ADHD
 * People with other learning "disorders"